Non Phixion: History

-Sabac Red moved to Oakland and Ill Bill started a new group with a number of other emcees called La Coka Nostra.
-MC Serch did not appear on Non Phixions first album The Future Is Now.
-All of Non Phixions work and solo material are highly regarded in the underground hip hop scene, as well as other genres.
+Sabac moved to Oakland and Ill Bill started a new group with a number of other emcees called La Coka Nostra.
+MC Serch did not appear on Non Phixion's first album The Future Is Now.
+All of Non Phixion's work and solo material are highly regarded in the underground hip hop scene, as well as other genres.
 In January 2003, Non Phixion contributed a track to the film Biker Boyz, which starred Kid Rock and Laurence Fishburne.
 A track was also used for exploitation film Bully, but was pulled at the last minute due to subject matter.

-Goretex dropped his second solo record titled Electric Lucifer, in November 2013 on Supercoven Records.
+Goretex dropped his second solo record titled Electric Lucifer under the name "Gore Elohim", in November 2013 on Supercoven Records.

 The band's logo was created by Michel "Away" Langevin using the same font style that was used for his own futuristic metal band Voivod.

 Reunion

-In 2020, Ill Bill, Sabac and Goretex (now known as Lord Goat) reunited on the song Watch the City Burn, which will appear on Ill Bill's new album La Bella Medusa.
+In 2020, Ill Bill, Sabac and Goretex (now known as Lord Goat) reunited on the DJ Skizz-produced song "Watch The City Burn" from Ill Bill's fifth solo studio album La Bella Medusa.